starkersawz666/KATS/README.md

     ```bash
     pip install path/to/downloaded_wheel_file.whl
     ```
-    This will install the `task_oriented_dataset_search` package and its dependencies.
+    This will install the KATS package and its dependencies.

 ## Usage

-You can use the TODS pipeline programmatically as shown below.
+You can use the KATS pipeline programmatically as shown below.
 For a more detailed walkthrough, please refer to the example notebook: [`examples/demo.ipynb`](https://github.com/starkersawz666/task-oriented-dataset-search/blob/pipeline/examples/demo.ipynb).

 Make sure you have set your `OPENAI_API_KEY` environment variable before running the code.